 First Access and Tuning Up in primary Schools

 Whole Class Ensemble Teaching (WCET) is a scheme detailed in the National Plan for Music Education with the key objective to provide ALL children with the opportunity to learn an instrument at no additional cost to them.
-From September 2020 Surrey Arts will be extending both our First Access provision and our Tuning Up provision.
+Surrey Arts have extended both our First Access and Tuning Up provision.

 Learning an instrument in a classroom environment is, for many children, the first step on their musical journey.
 Playing alongside their friends brings a range of musical and social benefits and can have a positive impact on their learning across the curriculum.